Contraband-Software/Rock/README.md

  - `dotnet add package software.contraband.GREngine -s "../GreenRockEngine/Build/"`
  - Start game dev!

+## Documentation

+Currently a working progress: the [Scripting API Reference](https://contraband-software.github.io/Rock/)

-Documentation is TBA, currently `GameDemo1` gives a good demonstration of how to build a game with this library.
+`./GameDemo1` gives a good demonstration of how to build a game with this library.
+It makes use a large use of shaders, they can be learnt about in Monogame's Custom Effects documentation.
+The engine also provides a number of preset attributes to all effects, which can be read about in the GREngine.Core.PebbleRenderer package.

  - It is important to note that this demo project depends on the `D3 Digitalism` and `Arial` fonts being present on your system.